 Masters theses are original academic disquisitions on a problem or issue of disciplinary interest, or other significant creative work.
 Compositionally, they explain the significance of the undertaking, normally by stating the major assumptions and reviewing the relevant literature, and then elaborate on the methods of data collection and analysis of evidence, develop and critique the appropriate logical inferences and argumentation, and offer conclusions or recommendations for future work.
+The average length of the body of a Master’s thesis is around 70 double-spaced pages.
+An oral defense of the thesis is required of students who pursue this option.

 Students may not enroll in thesis or exam coursework until advanced to candidacy.
 For further information about thesis projects, course units, and committee membership, including chairpersons or directors, please review the university thesis requirements.
 For information about comprehensive examination or portfolio projects, please review the university exam requirements.